 By Li Cheng

-When I returned home, I read another few pieces of words.
+After I returned home, I read a few more pieces of words.
 I saw a passage of words that said: “People, love God, and satisfy God by touching the Spirit of God with their heart, thereby obtaining His satisfaction; when engaging with God’s words with their heart, they are therefore moved by the Spirit of God.
 If you wish to achieve a proper spiritual life and establish a proper relationship with God, you must first give your heart to Him, and quiet your heart before Him.
 Only after you have poured your whole heart into God can you gradually develop a proper spiritual life. … If your heart can be poured into God and keep quiet before Him, then you will have the opportunity and the qualifications to be used by the Holy Spirit, to receive the enlightenment and illumination of the Holy Spirit, and even more, you will have the opportunity for the Holy Spirit to make up for your shortcomings.
-When you give your heart to God, you can enter more deeply into the positive aspect and be on a higher plane of insight; in the negative aspect, you will have more understanding of your own faults and shortcomings, you will be more eager to seek to satisfy God’s will, and you will not be passive, and will actively enter in.
+When you give your heart to God, you can enter more deeply into the positive aspect and be on a higher plane of insight; in the negative aspect, you will have more understanding of your own faults and shortcomings, you will be more eager to seek to satisfy , and you will not be passive, and will actively enter in.
 This will mean that you are a correct person” (“Establishing a Proper Relationship With God Is Very Important”).
-Pondering over these words, I understood: If we want to have a normal spiritual life, we should first quiet our heart before God, and read God’s word with an honest heart.
-Only by doing so can we establish a normal relationship with God, gain the enlightenment and illumination of the Holy Spirit, and realize what we lack in our real life.
-Then, we should find a way to practice in God’s word and bring it into our life to solve our practical difficulties.
-Only by achieving such an effect can our spiritual life be true spiritual life.
-I felt these words communicated very clearly what true spiritual life was and how to achieve it.
+Pondering over these words, I understood: If we want to have a normal spiritual life, we must first quiet our hearts before God, and then read with an honest heart.
+Only by doing so can we establish a normal relationship with God, gain the enlightenment and illumination of the Holy Spirit, and discover our deficiencies in real life.
+After that, we can find a way to practice in God’s words and then bring God’s words into real life to practice to solve our actual problems which concern our belief in the Lord and which we encounter in life.
+Only when we achieve such effects will our spiritual life be true spiritual devotion.
+I felt these words communicated very clearly what true spiritual devotion was and how to achieve it.